New Canadian iphone plans: will Rogers react ?

 -Giving Credit Where It’s Due: Which Campaign Sold What?

-update: Some pictures from the SES Toronto Show, so far
+update: Some , so far

 Emergency Fair Copyright Organizational Meeting